Why Mykonos Still Deserves a Detour in 2026

 Tables that Justify the Trip

-Mykonos has few starred restaurants (no Michelin yet), but several tables rival those in Athens.
-Interni (Chora) serves contemporary Mediterranean cuisine in a white patio where bookings are taken a month ahead (count 120-150 € per person with wine).
+Mykonos has few starred restaurants (no Michelin to date), but several tables rival those of Athens.
+Interni (Chora) serves contemporary Mediterranean cuisine in a white patio where bookings are taken a month in advance (count 120-150 € per person with wine).
 Remezzo (seaside, Chora) offers grilled fish in a stark Cycladic setting, with a remarkable Greek wine list (80-100 € per person).
-Scorpios (Paraga Beach) blends restaurant, beach club and sunset musical experiences, in a boho-chic vibe that draws an international crowd (lunch 60-80 €, dinner 100-120 €).
+Scorpios (Paraga Beach) blends restaurant, beach club and sunset musical experiences, in a boho-chic spirit that draws an international crowd (lunch 60-80 €, dinner 100-120 €).

-Our selected hotels house several notable addresses.
-Bill & Coo has a gourmet restaurant (7-course tasting menu at 140 €), Mykonos Grand offers a Mediterranean table facing the bay, Ethereum has just opened a Greek-Asian fusion restaurant already making waves.
+The hotels in our selection house several notable addresses.
+Bill & Coo has a gourmet restaurant (7-course tasting menu at 140 €), Mykonos Grand offers a Mediterranean table facing the bay, Ethereum has just opened an Asian-Greek fusion restaurant already making waves.
 For a more authentic experience, Kiki's Tavern (Agios Sostis, no electricity, cash only) serves the island's best souvlakis in a rustic setting (20-30 € per person, arrive before 13h or after 15h to avoid the queue).
-Alemagou (Ftelia Beach) combines beach, restaurant and bar with a laid-back daytime vibe, more festive at night (60-80 € per person).
+Alemagou (Ftelia Beach) combines beach, restaurant and bar with a laid-back vibe by day, more festive at night (60-80 € per person).

 | Restaurant | Neighbourhood | Speciality | Budget/Person | Booking |